IrinaMax/Study_1/Learning_cor.md

-# Work with Young Authors data
+# Will the small Young Authors data can show you any predictibal value

       > library(dplyr)
       > # Data is 2016_YA_books.csv